ghnail/rhood/README.md

 ```bash
 git --version
 ```
-will return something like that:
+will say something like that:
 > git version 1.8.1.2

 ## 3.3.
 Youtube-dl